dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-16-pr-size-cannot-be-reduced.md

 So, the availability of the reviewers is what makes that balancing feedback loop disappear.

-Does it now make sense why pairing/mobbing is the only way to continue reducing the batch size (to a single line of code change!), which means shipping things sooner, which means accelerating the feedback, which means building in the quality (both external and internal)?
+Does it now make sense why pairing/mobbing is the only way to continue reducing the batch size (to a single line of code change!)?
+And that means shipping things sooner, which means accelerating the feedback, which means building in the quality (both external and internal).